 Welcome to the K3S Recommendations Guide.
 From our years of experience working with customers who ask many similar questions, we have devised this document to help proactively answer those questions.
 The following list of recommendations can help you optimize your operating systems and prevent security breaches, saving you the time and money that is often required to correct these issues reactively.

 This wide-ranging document covers multiple topics as they relate to the segments of your company that K3S works with to accomplish your buying goals.
 Some of these suggestions are specific to the buying department, but others are beneficial to other departments as well.
 Customers who enact these suggestions find greater success with their K3S purchasing solutions.

 K3S can answer questions about these recommendations, as well as provide referrals to additional vendors who can help you accomplish them.

 - Buying department regularly follows K3S best practices for purchasing The K3S Team has developed a list of 10 best practices for the buying department to ensure its K3S application is utilized as effectively as possible.
-This document is available on our wiki site (https://wiki.k3s.com), but is also often printed on K3S training materials (such as mouse pads).
+This document is available via K3S University (https://u.k3s.com), but is also often printed on K3S training materials (such as mouse pads).

 - Buying department is retrained every two years by K3S.
 With turnover, skill atrophy and performance complacency, it is important to invest in the education of the buyers to get the most out of your K3S investment.
 This means enlisting K3S to work with and refresh buyers’ skills every two years at minimum.